dsorion/Fraks_Flexarm/README.md

 * Build the other 2 arms like the image bellow, with the spring standoffs placed 90mm from one end.
 You can adjust these later.

 ![Arm_Hardware_01](Images/Arm_Hardware_02.png)

 ___

+# Change Log

+November 2nd, 2025:

+* Increased the thickness of the guard by 0.8mm, this should solve the issue that some users have had with breaking the guard.

+* Doublde the BOM Count for the 6x2 Magnets used for Gridfinity, as to include enough for the trays as well as the base.

+* Added a short readme about the 695 Bearing mod under the stl directory for them.

+___